emlynwest/changelog/README.md

 Package to enable change logs to be parsed into objects for manipulation in code.

-Eventually the package will be able to read changelogs from a number of sources, be able to convert those to an object structure to allow them to be modified easily and then written out to a configured output.
+Eventually the package will be able to read change logs from a number of sources, be able to convert those to an object structure to allow them to be modified easily and then written out to a configured output.
 The output could be to a file on disk or committed to a git repo.